 Protect your plants

 Tender plants need to be tucked up safe and warm for winter with a layer of protective insulation.
-Use horticultural fleece to wrap around delicate plants in your garden to give them better odds of surviving into the New Year.
+When preparing vegetable gardens for winter, you can use horticultural fleece to wrap around delicate plants in your garden to give them better odds of surviving into the New Year.
+Preparing your garden for winter is key for protecting your plants.
 If you’re worried about any particularly flimsy looking plants, now is the time to give them a bit of support with stakes.
 Potted plants that you think may not weather the frost can be brought indoors for a winter spent in the warmth.

 Protect your garden from water-logging and flooding